matrix-org/matrix-spec/content/client-server-api/modules/threading.md

 `latest_event` is the most recent event (topologically to the server) in the thread sent by an un-[ignored user](#ignoring-users).

-Note that any bundled aggregations on `latest_event` should also be present.
-The server should be careful to avoid loops, though loops are not currently possible due to `m.thread` not being possible to target an event with a `rel_type` already.
+Note that, as in the example above, child events of the `latest_event` should themselves be aggregated and included under `m.relations` for that event.
+The server should be careful to avoid loops, though loops are not currently possible due to `m.thread` not being permitted to target an event with an `m.relates_to` property.

 `count` is simply the number of events using `m.thread` as a `rel_type` pointing to the target event.
 It does not include events sent by [ignored users](#ignoring-users).

 `current_user_participated` is `true` when the authenticated user is either:
-1. The `sender` of the event receiving the bundle (they sent the thread root).
+1. The `sender` of the thread root event.
 2. The `sender` of an event which references the thread root with a `rel_type` of `m.thread`.

 #### Querying threads in a room